Dichotomy for Digraph Homomorphism Problems: Introduction

-After performing pair consistency checks (and repeating the consistency checks throughout the algorithm), the main structure of the algorithm is to perform {\em pairwise elimination}, which focuses on two vertices $a, b$ of $H$ that occur together in some list $L(x), x \in V(G)$, and finds a way to eliminate $a$ or $b$ from $L(x)$ without changing a feasible problem into an unfeasible one.
+\paragraph{After PreProcessing} The main structure of the algorithm is to perform {\em pairwise elimination}, which focuses on two vertices $a, b$ of $H$ that occur together in some list $L(x), x \in V(G)$, and finds a way to eliminate $a$ or $b$ from $L(x)$ without changing a feasible problem into an unfeasible one.
 In other words if there was a list homomorphism with respect to the old lists $L$, there will still be one with respect to the updated lists $L$.
-This process continues until either a list becomes empty, certifying that there is no homomorphism with respect to $L$ (and hence no homomorphism at all), or until all lists become singletons, specifying a concrete homomorphism of $G$ to $H$.
-This technique, due to the last author, has been successfully used in several other papers \cite{soda11,mincost-dichotomy,soda14}.
-In this paper, the choice of which $a$ or $b$ is eliminated, and how, is governed by the given weak near-unanimity polymorphism $\phi$.
-In fact, we define a family of mappings $f_x, x\in V(G)$ which are each polymorphisms derived from $\phi$ and use these polymorphisms as a guide.
-The heart of the algorithm is a delicate procedure for updating the lists $L(x)$ and polymorphisms $f_x$ in such a way that (i) feasibility is maintained, and (ii) the polymorphisms $f_x$ remain polymorphisms (which is key to maintaining feasibility).
-We present two approaches where the first algorithm is recursive and the second algorithm is not recursive.
-For the sake of the completeness we repeat the definitions in both parts.
-The introduction is presented once.
-We think the first algorithm is conceptually is easier to follow.
+This process continues until either a list becomes empty, certifying that there is no homomorphism with respect to $L$ (and hence no homomorphism at all), or until all lists become singletons specifying a concrete homomorphism of $G$ to $H$ or we reach an instance that has much simpler structure and can be solved by the existing CSP algorithms.
+This method has been successfully used in other papers \cite{soda14,soda11,mincost-dichotomy}.